 Unanticipated costs related to supplies for the RNs in family practices are documented here as these costs were not specifically funded by the MoH for the FNW PCN.
-As reported in the previous period, the YTD costs for supplies across the FNW is \$5754.00.
+The YTD costs for supplies across the FNW is \$8983.00.

 RN In Practice Case Stories